Pre-qualified vs. pre-approved: What’s the difference?

 What’s next after getting pre-qualified or pre-approved?

 When you apply for a card, that’s when you’ll share more of your financial information, including your income level.
 That’s also when card issuers will conduct a full credit check.

 If you decide you want to apply, that’s a good time to take a close look at things like interest rates and the other card terms to determine which card is right for you.
-Many cards offer additional benefits like earning cash back or travel rewards, $0 fraud liability for unauthorized purchases, travel insurance, premier access to events, and more.
+Many cards offer additional benefits like earning cash back or travel rewards, $0 fraud liability for unauthorized purchases, travel insurance, premier access to events and more.

-If you’d rather not receive pre-qualified or pre-approved credit card offers, you can opt out of receiving them by calling toll-free 1-888-5-OPT-OUT (1-888-567-8688) or visiting optoutprescreen.com.
+If you’d rather not receive pre-qualified or pre-approved credit card offers, you can opt out of receiving them by calling toll-free 888-5-OPT-OUT—that’s 888-567-8688—or by visiting OptOutPrescreen.com.